 How the Federal Tax Credit Works

-Disclaimer: This blog provides an overview of federal tax incentives for residential solar and alternative energy sources (photovoltaics or PV.)
-We’re solar people, not tax professionals, and this blog does not constitute professional tax advice.
-It should not be used as the only source of information when making purchasing decisions related to residential energy or for tax filing.
+Disclaimer: This article provides an overview of federal tax incentives for residential solar and battery storage (photovoltaics or PV).
+We’re not tax professionals, and this article does not constitute professional tax advice.
+It should not be used as the only source of information when making decisions related to residential solar and battery storage credit tax filing.
 Consult a tax professional to determine what makes sense for you.

 For many homeowners, going solar is a great opportunity to save on monthly energy bills and reduce your dependence on your utility company.
 The federal tax credit for going solar can make this investment an even more attractive option.

 A tax credit is a reduction in the amount of taxes you owe, according to the IRS.
-And solar installations often qualify for the Residential Clean Energy Credit.
+And solar and battery storage installations often qualify for the residential clean energy credit.

 Tax Credit Eligibility